 8. prefer train, bike & walk

-Flights and car trips cannot always be avoided.
-A few tips on that, too.
-If you fly at least compensate your greenhouse gas emissions.
-Experience preferred Destinations in Germany and Europe, exchange diesel or gasoline engine for a Electric car and form Carpoolsto reduce the environmental footprint of you and your work colleagues at the same time.
+Of course, flights and car trips can't always be avoided.
+I also have a few tips for you: If you're flying at least compensate your greenhouse gas emissions.
+Experience preferred Destinations in Germany and Europe, exchange diesel or gasoline engine for a Electric car and form Carpools with other people to reduce the ecological footprint of you and your colleagues at the same time.

 Continuing Contributions: